 That being said, I personally feel that your esthetician should be your first stop for skincare and your dermatologist should be sought out for skin diseases, disorders & surgery.

 Think of your esthetician as your holistic skincare provider.
-We are educated in skin anatomy & physiology, ingredient knowledge and we are typically well versed in advanced treatments that can provide you with healthy, glowing skin!
+We are educated in skin anatomy & physiology, ingredient knowledge and we are typically well versed in advanced treatments and home-care routines that can provide you with healthy, glowing skin!
 If you have a skin condition that falls outside of our scope of practice, we will refer you to see a dermatologist.

 Lets set some realistic expectations for what an aesthetician can do: We care for the health and integrity of your skin which can help you look and feel youthful for your current age.
 While I do offer services that are "anti-aging", I can't guarantee a drastic change.
-If you're looking to take decades off of your visage, you'd be better served booking a consultation with a surgeon.
-If you're down with creating thick, beautiful, resilient and healthy skin, I'm your gal!
+That being said, healthy skin can begin to reverse the aging process but if you're 40, you'll likely still look somewhere around 40... just more youthful & radiant!

 There's no way for us to know how many treatments you may need, which is why we say that esthetics services provided by your esthetician should be a part of an ongoing skincare plan.
 Everybody's skin responds differently and while some may notice immediate improvements, some may take a while to show.